Chart Color Schemes

 Maitland Mental Health Rehabilitation Project

 A purpose-built 64-bed mental health rehabilitation facility on the Maitland Hospital campus, featuring 24 low-secure forensic beds, 20 medium-secure forensic beds, and 20 high-support rehabilitation beds.
 The facility includes single bedrooms with ensuites, shared living spaces, therapy areas, and nature-integrated design with outdoor therapy spaces and walking paths.
-Designed by Bates Smart, the project will relocate and expand services from Morisset Hospital, supporting a transitional model of care with contemporary mental health services for adults in the Hunter region.
-Part of the NSW Government's $700 million Statewide Mental Health Infrastructure Program.
+Richard Crookes Constructions has been appointed as the builder, with works commencing in 2026.
+The project will relocate and expand services from Morisset Hospital, supporting a contemporary transitional model of care.
+It is part of the NSW Government's $700 million Statewide Mental Health Infrastructure Program.

 East Maitland Catalyst Area